homanchou/xr/book/build-your-own-webvr-site.md

 ### Install node

-Skip ahead if you already have nodm on your machine.
+Skip ahead if you already have node on your machine.

 Install nvm (useful for when you're working on multiple projects with different versions of node):